lumeland/lume.land/docs/advanced/order-of-operations.md

 description: What does Lume do to build your site?
 ---

-This is a high level description of how Lume build your site.
+This is a high-level description of how Lume builds your site.
 When you run `lume`, the following operations are executed in this order:

 1. Dispatch the [event](../core/events.md) `beforeBuild`.